-The assessment of Preliminary Mathematics Stage 1 will be based on whether the learner can:
+The assessment of Preliminary Mathematics Stage 4 will be based on whether the learner can:

-- 1. Identify whole numbers and apply fundamental number skills - 2.
-Use units of measurement - 3.
-Use spatial awareness to describe position, location and shape
+- 1. identify whole numbers and apply fundamental number skills to everyday situations - 2. use units of measurement - 3. use spatial awareness to describe position, location and shape - 4. collect, represent, and interpret statistical information recognises, names and matches whole numbers, up to 100 (including zero)